fdistor/angel_autoapplier/README.md

 - `myFullName` to be your name since this will show up in the cover letter
 2. In `src/coverLetter.js`, edit the `coverLetter` variable to your desired cover letter.
 - If you don't want to include a snippet about the company, don't use the snippet variable in your cover letter
-- Currently, the example cover letter will look like this (where the items in between brackets will be replaced what data scraped from the job posting):
+- Currently, the example cover letter will look like this (where the items in between brackets will be replaced with data scraped from the job posting):

 ```
 Hi [Recruiter name],